 15 Maker; Adam’s heart removed (churn) by branched hands (rope), creating (order) Eve (doubled).

 4p Gal.S.Pole; Tree’s ‘jaw’ (juncture).

 11p Gal.Pole; Adam’s chest wound (juncture).

-Alternative markers near the vertical plane indicate Midsummer as the distant ape or man (limb joints) in a small tree (juncture), and Midwinter as Adam’s upper left wrist (limb joint); placing summer near the Taurus axis, implying spring and the cultural time-frame in Age Aquarius, perhaps confirmed by the prominence of type 5 Priest or Aquarius as a large mantis.
+The ape-man (limb-joints) in a small tree (juncture) is an alternative summer marker, near the vertical plane, opposite the alternative winter marker as Adam’s upper left wrist (limb-joint).
+This solstice axle (as traced on the image) places summer near axis 2 or Taurus, thus spring and the cultural time-frame in Age Aquarius, perhaps confirmed by the prominence of type 5 Priest or Aquarius as a large mantis.